MISSION: FIND TB, TREAT TB, AND PREVENT TB

 - All active TB disease (clinically diagnosed without microbiological confirmation) must be reported to the Baltimore City Health Department for case management and empiric treatment.

-- An individual being evaluated for active TB disease (presumptive TB), whom you need consultation with, may be reported to the Baltimore City Health Department.
+- An individual being evaluated for active TB disease (presumptive TB), whom you need a consultation with, may be reported to the Baltimore City Health Department.

 - *** Please refer active TB cases quickly to the TB clinic so that case management and treatment can begin quickly.